-&lt;sup>21 Emission Factor for R-134A is used as a default emission factor, as some refrigerants do not have a published emission factor/global warming potential (GWP).
+&lt;sup>32 Emission Factor for R-134A is used as a default emission factor, as some refrigerants do not have a published emission factor/global warming potential (GWP).

-&lt;sup>22 Estimate of gasoline purchases is based on ITS fleet vehicle use of 3,000 miles per year at 17 miles per gallon.
+Estimate of gasoline purchases is based on ITS fleet vehicle use of 3,000 miles per year at 17 miles per gallon.